Corymbia grandifolia

-Corymbia grandifolia, commonly known as the cabbage gum, large-leaved cabbage gum and the paper-fruited bloodwood, is a species of tree that is endemic to northern Australia.
+Corymbia grandifolia, commonly known as cabbage gum, large-leaved cabbage gum and paper-fruited bloodwood, is a species of tree that is endemic to northern Australia.
 It has smooth bark, egg-shaped to broadly elliptic to lance-shaped adult leaves, flowers buds in groups of three or seven, creamy white flowers and cup-shaped to cylindrical fruit.

 Description

 Corymbia grandifolia is a tree that typically grows to a height of 3-15 m and forms a lignotuber.
 It has smooth white to pale grey bark that is shed in thin flakes.
 Young plants and coppice regrowth have egg-shaped to broadly lance-shaped leaves that are 130-170 mm long, 110-140 mm wide and petiolate.
 Adult leaves are the same shade of glossy green on both sides, egg-shaped to broadly elliptic to lance-shaped, 80-200 mm long and 30-85 mm wide on a petiole 5-16 mm long.
 The tree loses its leaves in the dry season.
 The flower buds are arranged in leaf axils on the leafless branchlets, on a branched peduncle up to 2 mm long, each branch of the peduncle with three or seven buds on pedicels 8-27 mm long.
 Mature buds are pear-shaped, 10-12 mm long and 7-9 mm wide with a rounded operculum that sometimes has a central point or knob.
 Flowering occurs from September to January and the flowers are creamy white.
 The fruit is a cup-shaped to cylindrical capsule 10-17 mm long, 8-14 mm wide on pedicels 7-26 mm long and with the valves enclosed in the fruit.